-In our last blog we posed two initial questions that need to be answered in order to maximise the benefits of software defined networking and provide support for long term objectives.
+In our last blog we posed two initial questions that need to be answered in order to maximise the benefits of software defined networks and provide support for long term objectives.
 The first is whether the traditional model for supporting the WAN with a traditional Internet Service Provider is the right one?
 The second question is whether it is better to maintain a hardware virtualisation platform outside of their normal realm of control at the customer premise equipment router?

 Vendor agnostic partner

 To answer these questions, we need to first ask how many managed service providers are truly aligned to your goals.
 Will they want and be able to offer all the benefits that a software defined environment.
 Many managed service providers will advise using a tradition ISP, however, many ISPs are aligned to “standard” WAN offerings with support models that are often inflexible to change.
 This means that they don’t take into account the hyper convergence skills between compute, storage and the need to future proof the network.